stephenberry/glaze/docs/security.md

 When parsing JSON from untrusted sources:

 1. **Recursion depth is bounded**: the readers, skippers, and format converters cap nesting at `max_recursive_depth_limit` (256 levels) and return `error_code::exceeded_max_recursive_depth`, so deeply nested input cannot overflow the stack.
 Every object and every array counts as a level, so a struct holding a vector of itself reaches the cap at 128 struct levels.
+YAML caps lower, at `glz::yaml::max_yaml_recursive_depth` (64 levels): a YAML level routes through the variant reader's speculative mapping probe and costs several times the stack a JSON level does, so it has to stop sooner to stay inside the same stack.
 Flatten your data structures if you legitimately need to exceed that.

 2. **Limit string sizes**: Very large strings can consume excessive memory.
 Control this through input buffer size limits.